Electric shock protection

 How Basis protects you from electric shock

-Advanced hardware on every circuit detects 11 types of leakage, including DC leakage from EV chargers, suppressing power before current can pass through a person.
+Advanced hardware on every circuit detects 11 types of leakage, including DC leakage from EV chargers, and rapidly suppresses power when dangerous current is detected.

 Provides personalised protection